Saving time and sparing developers from bureaucracy: how business process automation changes company life

 Without solid business processes, it is hard to grow the team, develop distributed offices and maintain the required level of quality.

-What automation gives us: first, we save a huge amount of time — no need to fill in paper documents, collect signatures or wander around the office to find the right person; almost everything is handled in 1–2 clicks; interchangeability — you can take a vacation or sick leave with peace of mind, since the manager quickly adds a stand-in to your business processes; competitive advantage — we can scale easily; reliable continuity
+What automation gives us: first, we save a huge amount of time - no need to fill out paper documents, collect signatures, or walk around the office to find the person responsible; almost everything is resolved in 1-2 clicks; interchangeability - you can go on vacation or take sick leave without worry, and in that case the manager can quickly add a backup person to your business processes; a competitive advantage - we can scale easily; reliable continuity

-and consistency of information — nothing gets lost, there are no situations where someone forgot to hand an important document to someone else, and all correspondence and evidence is always at hand; automation of all procedures and routine/repetitive operations — employees focus on truly important work without being distracted by trifles; and it is now impossible to "forget" about important, regularly recurring tasks that used to "slip" without a specific reminder; convenient
+and consistency of information - nothing gets lost, there are no situations where someone forgot to pass an important document to someone else, and all correspondence and evidence are always at hand; automation of all procedures and routine/repetitive operations - employees focus on truly important work without getting distracted by minor tasks; in addition, it is no longer possible to "forget" important recurring tasks that used to fall through the cracks without much reminder; convenient

-access to the information they need for the company's employees and partners; transparency and up-to-date data at any moment — the approval status of important tasks and documents is visible, with no need to chase people and ask "how's it going with my application"; and the accumulation of archived data for analytics."
+access to the right information for company employees and partners; transparency and up-to-date data at all times - the approval status of important tasks and documents is visible, and no one has to run around asking "how is my request going?"; accumulation of archived data for analytics".

 Let's look at how much automation simplifies life for developers and everyone else on the team.